On Split-State Quantum Tamper Detection and Non-Malleability: Our Techniques

 We dedicate this section to an overview of our construction of ramp secret sharing schemes (for classical messages) that detect local tampering.
 At a very high level, our secret sharing schemes are based on the concatenation of classical secret sharing schemes, with our tamper-detection codes.
 The key challenge lies in reasoning about the security of our tamper-detection codes when composed in parallel, which we address by combining them with extra leakage-resilient properties of the underlying classical scheme.

-The outline of our construction, as well as our constructions of non-malleable secret sharing schemes for $\locc$, lies in a compiler by \cite{ADNOP19}.
+The outline of our construction lies in a compiler by \cite{ADNOP19}.
 Their compiler takes secret sharing schemes for arbitrary access structures as input, and produces either leakage-resilient or non-malleable secret sharing schemes for the same access structure.
 We begin with a brief description:

 The natural decoding algorithm takes all pairs of shares $(L_i, R_i)$ within an authorized set of parties, recovers $M_i\leftarrow \Dec(L_i, R_i)$, and then uses the reconstruction algorithm for the secret sharing scheme to recover the message $m$.
 By instantiating this compiler using different choices of the underlying bipartite coding scheme (strong seeded extractors or non-malleable extractors), they construct secret sharing schemes satisfying different properties (leakage resilience or non-malleability).